 We are exploring how these bacteria differ depending on where we live (such as different neighbourhoods, and near parks or farms), and how our health behaviours vary (such as dental care, and antibiotic use).

 The data will be used to contribute to academic research at the University of Melbourne.
-The results are also being included in a dynamic visual installation in Melbourne Museum’s Gut Feelings exhibition, March – November 2019.
+The results are also being included in a dynamic visual installation in Melbourne Museum’s Gut Feelings exhibition and online, March 2019 – August 2020.